Tr0py/lock-free-stack-arm-asm/README.md

 ### What is the output log

 * 'begin' specifies the beginning of a Load-Link operation.
 There is likely more than one 'begin' in one push/pop operation as Store-Conditional fails, which causes a retry.
 * If a 'suc' is followed after 'begin', the Store-Conditional op succeeds.
-And according to LL/SC's sematric, non push/pop op should succeed, which equals to a LL/SC success, during this period.
+And according to LL/SC's sematics, non push/pop op should succeed, which equals to a LL/SC success, during this period.
 * Thus, if there is another 'suc' in one LL/SC peroid(from last 'begin' to 'suc'), there comes an ABA problem.